This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Make the Crumb Topping

-- Melt two sticks of unsalted butter (1 cup or 226 grams) in a saucepan.
-Use a silicone pastry brush to grease the bottom and sides of a 9 x 13-inch cake pan with some of the melted butter.
-Place the pan in the refrigerator to set the butter.3 ½ sticks unsalted butter
+- Melt the unsalted butter in a saucepan.
+Use a silicone pastry brush to grease the bottom and sides of a 9×13-inch cake pan with some of the melted butter.
+Place the pan in the refrigerator to set the butter.

-- In a large bowl, sift together 2 cups of brown sugar, 2 tablespoons of cinnamon, 3 1/2 cups of flour, and 1 teaspoon of Kosher salt.
+- In a large bowl, sift together the brown sugar, cinnamon, flour, and kosher salt.
 Add the melted butter and stir until large clumps form.
 If needed, add more melted butter in tablespoon increments.
-Aim for a variety of crumb sizes, including some 'cherry tomato-size' crumbs, to spread over the cake.2 cups dark brown sugar, 2 tablespoons ground cinnamon, 1 ½ teaspoons Kosher salt, 5 ½ cups all-purpose flour
+Aim for a variety of crumb sizes, including some 'cherry tomato-size' crumbs, to spread over the cake.

 Make the Cake Batter

 - Preheat oven to 350°F. Remove the prepared cake pan from the refrigerator.
-Combine the remaining 2 cups flour, 1 teaspoon baking powder, 1 teaspoon baking soda, and remaining 1/2 teaspoon salt.
-Whisk to combine.5 ½ cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda, 1 ½ teaspoons Kosher salt
+Whisk together the flour, baking powder, baking soda, and salt.

-- In a medium bowl, add 1 1/2 sticks softened butter and whip until light.
-Add in 1 ½ cups granulated sugar.
-Beat until light and fluffy.
-Add both eggs one at a time, blending after each addition, then 1 1/4 cups buttermilk and 2 teaspoons vanilla.
-Blend until just incorporated.
-The buttermilk mixture will be thick but fluid.
-Now add the flour mixture to the buttermilk mixture in two separate additions.
-The resulting cake batter is ready.3 ½ sticks unsalted butter, 1 ½ cups granulated sugar, 2 large eggs, 1 ¼ cups buttermilk, 2 teaspoons vanilla extract
+- In a medium bowl, add the softened butter and whip until light.
+Add the granulated sugar and beat until light and fluffy.
+Add both eggs one at a time, blending after each addition, then add the buttermilk and vanilla.
+Blend until just incorporated; it will be thick but fluid.

 Assemble the Layers and Bake